crosas-dev/android-interview-questions/README.md

 * What are anonymous classes?
 [OracleDoc](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) It is an inner class without a name and for which only a single object is created.
 An anonymous inner class can be useful when making an instance of an object with certain “extras” such as overloading methods of a class or interface, without having to actually subclass a class.

-* What is the difference between using `==` and `.equals` on an object?[GeeksForGeeks](http://www.geeksforgeeks.org/difference-equals-method-java/) Main difference between .equals() method and == operator is that one is method and other is operator.
+* What is the difference between using `==` and `.equals` on an object?
+[GeeksForGeeks](http://www.geeksforgeeks.org/difference-equals-method-java/) Main difference between .equals() method and == operator is that one is method and other is operator.
 We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
 In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.
 If a class does not override the equals method, then by default it uses equals(Object o) method of the closest parent class that has overridden this method.

 * What is the `hashCode()` and `equals()` used for?
 In java equals() method is used to compare equality of two Objects.
 The equality can be compared in two ways: